openwallet-foundation/project-proposals/multiformat-vc-ios.md

 Pure Swift package for creating Verifiable Credentials (VCs) in multiple formats

-- SD JWT "Selective Disclosure for JWTs (SD-JWT)" using the specification defined at https://www.ietf.org/archive/id/draft-terbu-oauth-sd-jwt-vc-00.html
+- SD JWT "Selective Disclosure for JWTs (SD-JWT)" using the specification defined at https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/
 - VC JWT "Verifiable Credentials as JWTs" using the format defined at JWT VC Presentation Profile https://identity.foundation/jwt-vc-presentation-profile/
-- ISO 23220 mDoc format (coming soon)

 Support for multiple data types for disclosed values including